PavanRangani/docs/docs/prd/investments/trade-logs.md

   - Vertmore actions of task other than done status: `Edit`, `Change Status`, `Delete`.
 Change Status action is not applicable for the upcoming task.
   - Vertmore action for done task: `Reopen`
 - Tasks added from Add Tradelog dialog are not saved until the tradelog is saved.
 So Chat tab doesn't available for such tasks

+**Multi-Step icon:** It indicates that a particular task is a Multi-Step task.

 **Priority icon**: Based on Priority task, it shows priority icon.
 Task with normal priority, its doesn't shows any icon.
 Task with critical or High priority, it shows star icon.